Skip to content

 intersection(schemas, message?)

 Runs all schemas and merges their results.
+All schemas must pass.

 ts

-const auditable = v.object({ createdAt: v.number() })
+const timestamped = v.object({

-const softDelete = v.object({ deletedAt: [v.number()] })
+const auditable = v.object({

-const entity = v.intersection([auditable, softDelete])
+const entity = v.intersection([timestamped, auditable])

-// { value: { createdAt: 1234567890, deletedAt: undefined } }
+// { value: { createdAt: ..., updatedAt: ..., createdBy: ..., updatedBy: ... } }

 instance(constructor, message?)